StroverIT/Practice-Math-Operations/README.md

 # Practice-Math-Operations
-This version is using Modular Programming, lit-html & page.js
+This version is using Modular Programming, lit-html & page.js and lite-server (must be changed to HTTP server)